Hanadi Zakaria al-Hindi: Biography

+Recognitions

+Al-Waleed, who is considered a proponent for female emancipation in the Saudi world, financed her training and stated on her graduation that he is "in full support of Saudi ladies working in all fields".
+Al-Hindi became certified to fly within Saudi Arabia in 2014.

-Reports highlighted the irony that a Saudi woman is allowed to pilot an aeroplane but may not drive a car (although this has changed in 2017).
+Reports highlighted the irony that a Saudi woman is allowed to pilot an aeroplane but may not drive a car (although this changed in 2017).
 Al-Hindi, however, does not see this as a contradiction.